 The CMHC Comprehensive Examination evaluates eight core areas which represent the foundational knowledge required by all entry level counselor education graduates.
-They are: Professional counseling orientation and ethical practice; social and cultural diversity; career development, counseling and helping relationships; group counseling and group work; assessment and testing; and research and program evaluation.
+These areas are: Professional counseling, orientation, and ethical practice; social and cultural diversity; career development, counseling and helping relationships; group counseling and group work; assessment and testing; and research and program evaluation.